 Some attorneys claim they specialize in health insurance, and it is always important to verify.
 Google the specific lawyer’s name.
 Do you see multiple results in which the attorney appears to focus on completely different types of law?
-For example, attorneys who specializes in health insurance law by definition wouldn’t also be working on divorce or criminal law.
+For example, attorneys who specialize in health insurance law by definition wouldn’t also be working on divorce or criminal law.
 Look at their websites and see what practice areas they work on.
 Research the types of cases they’ve tried and how their cases have impacted lives.
 Is health insurance a primary focus of the firm?
 Does the firm have helpful resources and FAQs in the area of health insurance?
 Does it give information that is helpful to your situation such as ERISA or non-ERISA cases?
 Can you get a free consultation about your specific situation with the firm?

 What Sets the Firm Apart?

 Nearly every firm highlights cases it has won.
 Most firms also highlight what sets them apart.
 Some even say, “What Sets Us Apart” or “Why Choose Us.”
 Look for things that are important to you.
 Some areas you might look for include the following: